Corporate Structure, Mandate & Strategic Directions

 - Comprehensive insurance, audit and compliance programs.

 5. The Board appoints the President & Chief Executive Officer (CEO).
 Succession planning, including the appointment, training and evaluation of senior management, is regularly monitored by the Governance and Compensation Committee.

-6. The Authority has a communications policy and program, which includes communication processes associated with the general public, industry stakeholders, Appointers and employees.
+6. The Authority has a communications and stakeholder relations program which includes communication processes associated with associated with the general public, industry stakeholders, all levels of government, appointing organizations and Authority employees.

 7. The Authority has a comprehensive management information and reporting system in place, which includes regular reporting to the Board on key financial and operational results.